 Plastic Free Swindon is a campaign to help end plastic pollution.
 It was launched for Plastic Free July 2018 by Swindon Climate Action Network.
 As part of Friends of the Earth, we form part of the global Break Free From Plastic movement (vision, mission and principles here).
 Efforts to end plastic pollution are global and increasingly co-ordinated.
 There is much hope when we work together.

-- We support a system of zero waste.
-The current system of plastic recycling is neither healthy nor sustainable.
-See the 'recycling' and 'zero waste' categories of the library for further info.
+- A system of zero waste.
+It is good for health and for local economies.
+See the 'zero waste' category of the library for further info.

-- We support the aims of the Plastic Pollution Bill, a structured timetable to eliminate plastic pollution.
+- The aims of the Plastic Pollution Bill, a structured timetable to eliminate plastic pollution.

-- We support local, independent and organic / natural.
+- Local, independent and organic / natural.
 These aspects reduce the need for plastic and are beneficial in many other respects.
 For example, reduced food miles.

-See the library for further info on all these points.
+See the library for clarification of these points.

 We endeavour to reach our goals through: